Why Switch from Rocket Money?

 Pine AI

-Pine AI showed up in early 2025 to tackle the most annoying part of managing money: actually dealing with companies.
+Pine AI showed up in late 2024 to tackle the most annoying part of managing money: actually dealing with companies for you.
 It isn't another dashboard where you track things yourself.
 Instead, its AI agent makes calls, sends emails, and handles tedious tasks for you, like appealing a denied insurance claim or getting a refund for a flight cancellation.
+It's like having a personal assistant, but AI, and good AI.
 The core idea is to give you back your time.
 It’s a completely different model.
-Their focus on end-to-end task completion is a clear response to the "subscription creep" problem, where the average American is spending over $200 a month on subscriptions they barely remember signing up for (C+R Research, July 2024).
+Their focus on start-to-finish task completion is a clear response to the "subscription creep" problem (the gradual, often unnoticed, accumulation of multiple subscriptions and the associated costs that can strain a budget over time), where the average American is spending over $200 a month on subscriptions they barely remember signing up for (C+R Research, July 2024).

-We put Pine AI first for a reason: unlike most apps, we handle the messy, multi-step calls so you walk away with money saved.
+We put Pine AI first for a reason: well, it's us, and unlike most apps, we handle the messy, multi-step calls so you walk away with money saved.
+It's the whole reason we got into the game.

-- AI agent handles calls, emails, and web forms.
+- AI agent handles calls, emails, and web forms and all responses - basically everything.

-- Negotiates to lower bills (cable, internet, phone).
+- Negotiates to lower bills, especially those with unknown fees (cable, internet, phone).

-- Saves you from sitting on hold with customer service.
+- Saves you time - period.
+From sitting on hold with customer service to sending emails or filling forms.

 - You only pay when a task is successfully completed.